How to keep a dog warm outside: 7 tips to keep them safe in cold temperatures

 If your forever friend refuses to wear boots, then we recommend you learn how to moisturize dog paws and do this every time your pup comes in from being outside.
 Cold weather can dry out their pads and cause painful cracks, so regularly moisturizing them with a product like Shea Butter or Beeswax can help keep them in tip-top condition.

 You’ll also want to ensure you wash and dry their paws when they come inside.
-If they’ve not been wearing boots, this will remove any potentially harmful chemicals from their feet and drying them off will stop the damp getting between their nails and causing an infection.
+If they’ve not been wearing boots, this will remove any potentially harmful chemicals from their feet, and drying them off will stop the dampness from getting between their nails and causing an infection.

 3. Opt for shorter walks